rtlabs-com/p-net/doc/network_topology_detection.rst

 | 1                   | iso                                      |            2669 |
 +---------------------+------------------------------------------+-----------------+

-In order to show all available variables when running ``snmpwalk``, use the OID ``1``.
+In order to show all available variables when running :command:`snmpwalk`, use the OID ``1``.
 However, in this example this would result in displaying over 2600 variables.